 If a device is capable of creating video files then most likely it would be supported by Premiere Pro CC 2019.
 It works well with RAW camera formats.
 Arri Alexa, Red Epic, Canon cameras — footage from all of these cameras in resolution up to 8K is supported in Premiere Pro.
 Smartphones and DSLRs are something that you just expect to work — so they are.

-In the latest update on the December 10, 2018 Premiere Pro CC even got the support for HEIF files and ProRes HDR footage import.
-Decoding of Canon Cinema RAW has also been fastened.
+In the latest update on December 10, 2018, Premiere Pro CC even got the support for HEIF files and ProRes HDR footage import.
+The decoding of Canon Cinema RAW has also been fastened.

 Premiere Pro Clips Trimming